Artist Point Wedding Guide | 2026

 Winter & Spring?
 Unless you’re down for a backcountry adventure (snowshoes or skis required), it’s best to avoid mid-October through June—the road is closed, and the snow can be deep.

-A few pro Tips
+A few pro Tips:

 Sunset is magical—the light on Mount Shuksan is next-level.